-The Mercy Student Ambassadors are so excited to tell you more about Mercy High School in a new segment called "Meet the Monarchs".
+The Mercy Student Ambassadors are so excited to tell you more about Mercy High School.
 Check out the videos below to find out more about different topics at Mercy and what Mercy Girls love best about their school!

 Tips for Your High School Search